mokdevel/DarcMods/DarcMissions/README.md

 - Add rndCount for waypoints as a min,max parameter in core
 - Uncomment: float rndRange = 0;//Math.RandomInt(0, range/3); in WPHelper
 - waypointGenType RANDOM to have MOVE and PATROL also.
+- crashsite : The mission pos search 300, 500 to be set as json parameters

 ## Installation
 Just active the mod (and dependencies) and you're good to go.